dariarodionova/Linear-algebra/Linear_Algebra_for_ML.md

     What matrix do we need to multiply A with to get I?
 Example:
    	![MatrixInversion](/Images/MatrixInverse.gif)
     _**Why do we need it?**_
     It is easy to solve x*c = y if we are dealing with scalars.
+If we are solving for x, we just devide y by c.
+But the same equation solving pronciple does not apply for equations with matricies.
+    Take _**Ax = y**_. (in Machine Learning x would be a set f characteristics with rows as certain example and columns

     <a name="SingularMatrix">